roro-and-avava/roro-and-avava.github.io/README.md

 forever.

-There will never be a day when

-I dont love you more than life itself
+There will never be a day when I don't love you more than life itself